Oliver Arnoldi is a writer and filmmaker with Japanese, Irish, and Italian roots.

 As a ghostwriter, editor, and book consultant, his work includes the memoirs of an artist and US presidential portraitist, an American mountaineer, and a #MeToo whistleblower.

 As a filmmaker, his work includes THE TOWERS, a documentary short film about a little person basketball team from New York, which won the Tribeca Film Institute / ESPN Future Filmmaker Prize.
 It was distributed by Great Big Story and has received nearly five million views online.
 He is in post-production on a follow-up documentary, LAST SUPPERS.
 He directed ONE BAR MORE, a narrative short film that won Raindance Film Festival’s Open Shorts Night.
 He has co-written and co-directed two other narrative short films, WAVES and VIRTUE.
+His screenwriting has been longlisted for the Academy Nicholl Fellowships and been a finalist for Francis Ford Coppola’s American Zoetrope Screenplay Competition.

 For his work, he has received fellowships from the Hemera Foundation and the Pulitzer Prizes.